Buck Mason

-Buck Mason is an American clothing brand founded in Venice, California in 2013 by Erik Allen Ford and Sasha Koehn.
+Buck Mason is an American clothing brand founded in Venice, California, in 2013 by Erik Allen Ford and Sasha Koehn.
 Buck Mason sells men's and women's apparel online and through 33 brick and mortar retail locations in the US.

 Buck Mason produces casual basics like t-shirts, denim jeans, blazers, chino pants, and button-up shirts.

 History

+In April 2015, Ford and Koehn appeared on the 6th season of Shark Tank and rejected an offer from Robert Herjavec.